portsentry/portsentry/docs/Acknowledgement.md

 # Credits

+**This file lists all the developers and contributors from its inception in 1997, up to it's abandonment in 2003.
+All contributions after portsentry's revival in 2023 is noted in the git repository and github's issue tracker.**

 Craig Rowland - Inventor, Main developer and Maintainer of Portsentry from its inception in 1997 to its end in 2003

-Thanks to the following people who offered testing and bug fixes/suggestions.
-I apologize if I've forgotten anyone.
-(No particular order on this list either):

 Jeff Johnson <trn@flinet.com> - Initial tester.
 Recommended ipfwadm addition.